hemantksingh/messup-learn/computing/Concurrency Models.md

+---
+title: "Concurrency Models"
+summary: "Shared memory threads, CSP channels and actors as three ways to structure concurrent code, and when each fits."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources:
+  - "c2 wiki, Actors Model"
+  - "Vaughn Vernon, Reactive Messaging Patterns with the Actor Model"
+  - "Akka documentation; Apache Pekko"
+  - "Chris Stucchio, Actors vs futures, 2013"
+  - "Stack Overflow, When to use actors instead of messaging solutions"
+tags: [concurrency, csp, actors, message-passing, shared-memory]
+---
-# Concurrency models
+# Concurrency Models

 Languages like *Java* *C++* *C#* *Python* use a **shared memory** model using threads for concurrency.
 Threads work on shared memory (shared mutable state) using locks to access/write to it at the same time.
 Locking means threads contend for data access and need synchronization.
 This typically leads to race conditions and limited fault tolerance - on crashing, a thread can leave other threads in an inconsistent state and sometimes bring the entire process down.

 ## Communicating Sequential Processes (CSP)

-There are other models of [concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing), such as [Communicating Sequential Processes](http://www.usingcsp.com/cspbook.pdf) based on **message passing** which tend to be far easier to reason about than shared-memory concurrency, and is typically considered a more robust form of concurrent programming.
+There are other models of [concurrent computing](https://en.wikipedia.org/wiki/Concurrent_computing), such as [Communicating Sequential Processes](https://www.cs.ox.ac.uk/ucs/hoarebook.pdf) based on **message passing** which tend to be far easier to reason about than shared-memory concurrency, and is typically considered a more robust form of concurrent programming.

 *Do not communicate by sharing memory, instead share memory by communicating*